numpy/numpy/doc/source/user/quickstart.rst

     >>> b.dtype
     dtype('float64')

-A frequent error consists in calling ``array`` with multiple numeric arguments, rather than providing a single list of numbers as an argument.
+A frequent error consists in calling ``array`` with multiple arguments, rather than providing a single sequence as an argument.

 ::